custom-components/pyscript/docs/reference.rst

   I/O in the main event loop, and also to avoid security issues if people share pyscripts.
 The ``print`` function only logs a message, rather than implements the real ``print`` features, such as specifying an output file handle.
-- function decorators, beyond the builtin ones, are not yet supported.
-If there is interest, support for function decorators could be added.
-Additionally, the builtin function decorators aren't functions that can be called and used in-line.
-There is a feature request to add this.
+- The builtin function decorators (eg, ``state_trigger``) aren't functions that can be called and used in-line.
+However, you can define your own function decorators that could include those decorators on the inner functions they define.
+Currently none of Python's builtin decorators are supported.

 Pyscript can call Python modules and packages, so you can always write your own native Python code (eg, if you need a generator or other unsupported feature) that can be called by pyscript